2010 Miami Dolphins season: Conference

+1 2 Pittsburgh clinched the AFC North title instead of Baltimore based on division record (5–1 to Baltimore's 4–2).; 1 2 Indianapolis clinched the AFC No. 3 seed instead of Kansas City based on a head-to-head victory.; 1 2 Jacksonville finished ahead of Oakland based on head-to-head victory.; 1 2 Houston finished ahead of Tennessee in the AFC South based on division record (3–3 to Tennessee's 2–4).; 1 2 3 Denver finished ahead of Buffalo and Cincinnati based on strength of victory.; 1 2 Buffalo finished ahead of Cincinnati based on head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest ranked remaining team from each division.;

 Game results

 Week 1: at Buffalo Bills

 The Miami Dolphins began their season at Ralph Wilson Stadium for an AFC East duel with the Buffalo Bills.
 In the first quarter, Miami struck first when kicker Dan Carpenter nailed a 32-yard field goal, which was increased in the second quarter when running back Ronnie Brown got a 1-yard TD run.
 The Bills replied when kicker Rian Lindell made a 51-yard field goal.

 In the fourth quarter, Miami scored first with Carpenter hitting a 43-yard field goal.
 Then, the Bills replied with quarterback Trent Edwards making a 31-yard touchdown pass to wide receiver Roscoe Parrish.
 The final score was made when long snapper Garrison Sanborn fumbled out of bounds for a safety.

 With the win, the Dolphins began the season at 1–0.